OpenIDEO is an open innovation platform. Join our global community to solve big challenges for social good. Sign Up / Login or Learn more

 "hard working,commitment for mother and child health"

-My name is Saredo, I am a community sensitization officer and CO-founder of SFHSO – Puntland, based in the Gardo office.
+My name is Saredo Hassan, I am the Executive Director and Founder of Somali Gender Justice prevoiusly Somali Family Health service org (SFHSO) based in Somalia.
 I received my Bachelor’s degree in Psychology from Aden, Yemen and a nursing diploma from Bosaso, Somalia.
 I have three lovely children for whom my only wish is they grow up healthy and to contribute positively to their community.